 Lentils are primarily used in soups but I think it’s a refreshingly new idea to try them as croquettes and if you think lentils are not versatile.., then trust me these Spicy Lentil and Potato Croquettes will change your opinion.
 You can enjoy them as a snack or use them as mini-burger patties.
 And, also, what a great idea to sneak lentils into your kid’s and family’s diet, right?

 These Spicy Lentils and Potato Croquettes can be served up as an appetizer on a bed of lettuce or as tapas, but they’re also equally good as a vegetarian burger pattie.
-Pop them between sandwich bread or mini burger loafs with some mayo, cheese, and chutney and you got yourself a yummy and healthy vegetarian burger.
+Pop them between sandwich bread or mini burger loaf with some mayo, cheese, and chutney and you got yourself a yummy and healthy vegetarian burger.

 These filling Spicy Lentil and Potato Croquettes have whole lentils, potatoes, onion and green chilies and loads of flavor in them.
 It’s far from bland or boring.
 I use cumin and coriander powder in these but you can dress them up as you please. just look through your pantry and whatever dried or fresh herbs you find, feel free to add them.
 You can never go wrong with new ideas.

 I served these Spicy Lentil and Potato Croquettes two ways.
-We ate those as is with my spicy plum chutney and I used a few in my son’s school sandwich lunch with a cheese slice, mayo, and whole wheat bread!
+We ate those as is with some spicy plum chutney and I used a few in my son’s school sandwich lunch with a cheese slice, mayo, and whole wheat bread!

 Whether you’re vegetarian or not, I think you should try making these Spicy Lentils and Potato Croquettes at least once.
 And these ones taste even much better the next day.

-- 1 cup red lentils – cleaned well
+- 1 cup red lentil or green lentil – cleaned well

 - 3 cups water